13 Best Keto-Approved Thanksgiving Foods

 These petite cabbages are A-OK for keto eaters.
 What’s more, Brussels sprouts are great when roasted in a high-temp oven: They turn crispy and brown.
 Brussels sprouts are also delicious when pan-seared in bacon fat in a cast-iron skillet and served with chopped bacon.
 “Bringing your own low-carb options that are delicious will not only make you feel great about sticking with your plan,” Lincoln says, “but you may impress your skeptical friends and family and possibly convince them that this low-carb thing may be a great way to live.”
 Prep by learning the 13 things most people get wrong about the keto diet.

-If no Thanksgiving is complete without a heaping pile of mashed potatoes, look to keto-friendly cauliflower puree instead.
+If you feel like Thanksgiving is incomplete without a heaping pile of mashed potatoes, look to keto-friendly cauliflower puree instead.
 “It’s a perfect swap for mashed potatoes if you want the smooth, creamy texture without the carbs,” Sanfilippo says.
 Yule suggests adding heavy cream to your cauliflower puree, which ups the satiety factor and your fat count, plus a bit of butter for richness.

-You can’t have a classic roll or bread slice—they can have 20 grams of carbohydrates or more—but a keto-friendly low-carb biscuit made with almond or coconut flour may fit nicely on your plate.
-Such low-carb biscuits are often denser than traditional rolls, so one is likely all you’ll want; that’s just as well, since these biscuits are only low-carb, not no-carb.
+You can’t have a classic roll or bread slice—they can have 20 grams of carbohydrates or more—but a keto-friendly low-carb biscuit made with almond or coconut flour may fit nicely on your plate, notes Bristol.
+Such low-carb biscuits are often denser than traditional rolls, so one is likely all you’ll want; that’s just as well since these biscuits are only low-carb, not no-carb.

 Pumpkin fat bombs